 Hi, I'm Kate (she/her)

-I am a white, LGBTQ+, neurodivergent (autistic ADHD), dual-qualified Speech and Language Therapist and Sensory Integration Practitioner.
+I am a white, LGBTQ+, neurodivergent (autistic ADHD), Speech and Language Therapist and Sensory Integration Practitioner.
 I also work as a Relationships and Sex Education Practitioner.
 Alongside these areas of interest, I have over a decade of experience in both clinical and operational management and leadership and championing intersectionality-focused, neurodiversity-affirming practice in the workplace.

 I understand that in visiting my website, you may be doing so to decide whether you'd like to get in touch about working together.
 This is really important.
 When we're looking to commission a therapist, most people do not have the time, nor resources to audition lots of them, to find the right person.
 Therefore, below you will find information about my approach, training, current commitments to ongoing learning, voluntary roles, background and values.